survivejs/react-book/manuscript/08_implementing_dnd.md

 If you drag a `Note` around now, you should see prints like `source [Object] target [Object]` at console.
 We are getting close.
 We still need to figure out what to do with this data, though.

-## Implementing Note Drag and Drop Logic
+## Adding Action and Store Method for Moving

 The logic of drag and drop is quite simple.
 Let's say we have a list A, B, C. In case we move A below C we should end up with B, C, A. In case we have another list, say D, E, F, and move A to the beginning of it, we should end up with B, C and A, D, E, F.